 How different is grass-fed meat from grass-finished meat?
 And what about grain-fed meat, how does that compare to animals that consume 100% grass in their diets?

 Well, let’s start by going back to what is considered “normal food” for cattle.
-Simply put, they are accustomed to grazing on grass, hay and this is purely due to their anatomy.
-However, the shift from grass to grains in cattle feed became commonplace as it became apparent that grain fed cattle got bigger faster.
+Simply put, they are accustomed to grazing on grass, and hay and this is purely due to their anatomy.
+However, the shift from grass to grains in cattle feed became commonplace as it became apparent that grain-fed cattle got bigger faster.

-100% Grass-Fed: it’s important to make the distinction as to whether the cattle were fed grass their entire lifetime or if it was just for a portion.
+100% Grass-Fed: it’s important to make the distinction as to whether the cattle were fed grass their entire life or if it was just for a portion.
 100% grass-fed means that these animals were raised on grass and grass only.
-Sometimes companies may label their meat as grass fed, but may “omit” how much grass the animals actually consumed.
+Sometimes companies may label their meat as grass-fed, but may “omit” how much grass the animals actually consumed.
 This is where we get our grass-finished meats.

 Best in Health